-- (1) Spring sources, natural wetlands and creeks should be avoided.
-Sheep should be kept at least ten feet away from these areas. - (2) Sheep and herders shall not disturb the fish raceways or other fish rearing facilities and shall not come within 100 feet of raceway areas. - (3) All irrigation and movement of water will be managed by the Irrigation Specialist (described below) who will be designated by the County.
-The sheep grazer shall use their best efforts to assist the Irrigation Specialist with irrigation issues when the Irrigation Specialist requests such assistance.
+- (1) Spring sources, natural wetlands and creeks should be fenced off. - (2) Grazing operations shall not disturb the fish raceways, fish rearing facilities or farming activities and shall not come within 100 feet of raceway areas. - (3) All irrigation and movement of water will be managed by the Irrigation Specialist (described below) who will be designated by the County.
+The Lessee shall use their best efforts to assist the Irrigation Specialist with irrigation issues when the Irrigation Specialist requests such assistance.

-Current best management practices, as defined by the NRCS, will be considered when updating the Sheep Grazing Lease, and when evaluating the condition of the grazing lands during annual monitoring.
-In addition, the County will consider concerns and recommendations of state and federal fish and wildlife agencies regarding possible impacts of sheep grazing on Sierra Nevada Bighorn Sheep and sage grouse.
+Current best management practices, as defined by the NRCS, will be considered when updating any Grazing Lease, and when evaluating the condition of the grazing lands during annual monitoring.
+In addition, the County will consider concerns and recommendations of state and federal fish and wildlife agencies regarding possible impacts of grazing on sage-grouse.